ixiaopan/blog/content/post/bias-variance-dilemma.md

 Actually, when I first heard these terms, I was completely confused.
 Even though I tried to find the answer on Google, I still had no idea until I took the Advanced Machine Learning module in semester 2.
 Therefore, I'm writing this post to try to explain this.
-I hope this post can help people who are still struggling with them understand the two most important concepts clearly.
+I hope this post can help people who are still struggling with them to understand the two most important concepts clearly.